yretenai/io_import_psw/README.md

 Suffix indicates both the sequence and bone index: `POSTRACK[SEQUENCEID]:[BONEID]` = `ROTTRACK0:0`, `ROTTRACK0:1`

-`16 bytes - float32 time, FVector position`
+`16 bytes - float time, Vector position`

 Location keyframes for each sequence, bone and point in time.
 Will be interpolated linearly by Blender.